Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Related Work

-For 3D generative tasks like 3D reconstruction, classical Multi-View Stereo (MVS) \cite{mvsclassic1,mvsclassic2,kineticfusion} and more contemporary learning-based reconstruction from multiple images \cite{mvsnet,rmvsnet,fastmvsnet,deepmvs,pointmvs} are commonly followed.
-Recently, NeRFs \cite{nerf,plennerf,wnerf} use multi-view images to implicitly learn a neural volume function for the task of novel view synthesis.
+\mysection{Multi-View Applications} The idea of using 2D images to understand the 3D world was initially proposed in 1994 by Bradski~\etal~\citep{bradski1994recognition}.
+This intuitive multi-view approach was combined with deep learning for 3D understanding in MVCNN~\citep{mvcnn}.
+A line of works continued developing multi-view approaches for classification and retrieval by improving the aggregation of the view-features from each image view \citep{mvrotationnet,mvequivariant,groupconv,mvviewgcn,mvtn}.
 In this work, we fuse the concept of multi-view into the 3D structure itself, such that every 3D point would have an independent set of view-features according to the view-points available in the setup.
 Our Voints are aligned with the sampled 3D point cloud, offering a compact representation that allows for efficient computation and memory usage while maintaining the view-dependent component that facilitates view-based learning for vision.

-\mysection{Hybrid Multi-View for 3D Segmentation} On the task of 3D semantic segmentation, a smaller number of works tried to follow the multi-view approach \cite{mvsceneseg,mvvirtualsceneseg,mvlabeldifusion,mvshapeseg,mvpnet}.
+\mysection{Hybrid Multi-View with 3D Data} On the task of 3D semantic segmentation, a smaller number of works tried to follow the multi-view approach \citep{mvsceneseg,mvvirtualsceneseg,mvlabeldifusion,mvshapeseg,mvpnet,distill3d,learn2dfor3d}.
 A problem arises when combining view features to represent local points/voxels while preserving local geometric features.
-These methods tend to average the view-features \cite{mvvirtualsceneseg,mvshapeseg}, propagate the labels only \cite{mvlabeldifusion}, learn from reconstructed points in the neighborhood \cite{mvpnet}, or combine the multi-view features with 3D voxel features \cite{mvsceneseg,mvinsseg}.
+These methods tend to average the view-features \citep{mvvirtualsceneseg,mvshapeseg}, propagate the labels only \citep{mvlabeldifusion}, learn from reconstructed points in the neighborhood \citep{mvpnet}, order points on a single grid \citep{learn2dfor3d}, or combine the multi-view features with 3D voxel features \citep{mvsceneseg,mvinsseg}.
 To this end, our proposed VointNet operates on the Voint cloud space while preserving the compactness and 3D descriptiveness of the original point cloud.
 VointNet leverages the power of multi-view features with learned aggregation on the view-features applied to each point \textit{independently}.